Xanthognarh/WebWidgets/README.md

 - `!disablevote`: Disables new votes and hide the bar
 - `!enablevote`: Allows new votes

+The bar is invisible during an ongoing ChatSurvey-Vote (from !newvote to !hidevote).

 ## Sublist
 Shows a list of Subs/Bits for future interaction.
 The listet users can display a message using `!pick message`.
 After a timeout or `!RemoveUser username` this entry is removed.
 If there are multiple entries of one user, only the first entry will be removed.
 ![Example table of Subs](Examples/Xanthosub.png)